voxpelli/indie-action-component/README.md

       }), '*');
     }

 That code will send the configuration to the parent window when its loaded using an iframe.
-The iframe will point to `web+indie:load` which will auto-resolve to your site when loaded.
+The iframe will point to `web+action:load` which will auto-resolve to your site when loaded.

 ### Live on